PixarV/terraform-provider-r4/website/docs/r/ami.html.markdown

 * `root_snapshot_id` - The Snapshot ID for the root volume (for EBS-backed images)
 * `image_owner_alias` - The owner alias (for example, `self`) or the CROC Cloud project ID.
 * `image_type` - The type of image.
-* `hypervisor` - The hypervisor type of the image.
 * `owner_id` - The CROC Cloud project ID.
 * `platform` - This value is set to windows for Windows images; otherwise, it is blank.
 * `public` - Indicates whether the image has public launch permissions.